 - All prize money will be paid in Canadian Dollars.

-- Non-residents of Canada will be subject to a 15% withholding tax on all prize monies awarded as required by Revenue Canada.
+- Non-residents of Canada will be subject to a 15% withholding tax on all prize monies awarded as required by Canada Revenue Agency (CRA).

-Non-residents of Canada may have the 15% withholding tax waived if they complete the following documents prior to competing.
+Non-residents of Canada may file to have the 15% withholding tax returned if they complete the following documents and submit directly to the CRA.

 - Any exhibitor shall, if requested by the Management, make a statutory declaration that the exhibits made by him/her are shown in accordance with the rules and conditions of the Stampede.
 In case any exhibitor refuses to make such a declaration, on being requested, all premiums awarded him/her shall be forfeited.